Otann/wrench/README.md

 Wrench is a library to manage your clojure app's configuration.
 It is designed with specific goals in mind:

-- **All configuration and related functionality is available during initialization of your code**
+- **All values and related functionality is available during initialization of your code**
-- That means you can use it in your `def`s (and defl-like macros, like `defroutes`)
+- That means you can use it in your `def`s (and def-like macros, like `defroutes`)
 - All values come from environment variables, as [12 factors menifesto](https://12factor.net/config) recommends
 - Each configuration key is accompanied with a description and a spec
 - One can ensure that configuration matches provided specs